 What Is Bribery & Corruption?

-Doing business globally has opened up organizations to new rewards, but also new risks.
-Anti-bribery and corruption policies are put in place to increase the ethics and compliance of an organization.
+Doing business globally has opened up organisations to new rewards, but also new risks.
+Anti-bribery and corruption policies are put in place to increase the ethics and compliance of an organisation.
 Legislation such as the UK Bribery Act, Foreign Corrupt Practices Act (FCPA), and Sapin II speak to the threats that today’s companies are facing: massive fines and even imprisonment.

-Fortunately, organizations can establish anti-bribery and corruption programs and proactively work to educate their teams to prevent corruption.
-These programs can increase compliance, reduce the likelihood of misconduct and avoid prosecution for missteps.
+Fortunately, organisations can establish anti-bribery and corruption programmes and proactively work to educate their teams to prevent corruption.
+These programmes can increase compliance, reduce the likelihood of misconduct and avoid prosecution for missteps.